martinasiskova131/HW/README.md

 * One (1) line plot of total generation for NYISO for the average and typical days (x-axis: timestamp, y-axis: generation).
 Impose both lines on the same plot.

-The Average is displayed in orange and the blue represents the typical day.
+The average day is displayed in orange and the blue represents the typical day.
 Notice that the energy generation is closely dependent on the working hours of the day.
 I suspect that is due to both labor availability and also in the cases of renewables -  outside environmental conditions.

 ![Average vs Typical day](AvgVsTypical%20day.png)